stolostron/rhacm-docs/_pages/create_builds.md

         - GitLab Group: `Documentation: Red Hat OpenShift Enterprise`
         - GitLab Project: `Red Hat Advanced Cluster Management for Kubernetes`
         - Select your new version branch from the drop-down menu for the stage version.
         - Select any other version branch from the drop-down menu for the preview version.
-We do not use this version, and you will get an error if you select the same version for both fields.
+We do not use this version, and an error occurs if you select the same version for both fields.

 6. After the books are cloned, update the version in each book: